 WHY YOU'LL LIKE THESE BITES?

 - Quick & easy: Takes only a few minutes to prepare, chill or rest and roll.
-That’s it!
+That’s it (like this Chocolate nests).

 - Mostly good for you ingredients - Avocado, rolled oats, coconut and cranberries add a health boost paired with decadence.